andrewsheffield/cs157a/README.md

 Added to the repo is the library file needed to connect MySQL The jar file needs to be added to the project library The Folder "example sql connection" hold a java file that has an example connection

+## Use the CreateTables.sql file
+* Open a terminal and run the command `mysql -u root -p < CreateTables.sql`
+* Login to mysql with root `mysql -u root -p`